5 Tips for Creating A Culture of Accountability in The Workplace

 Everyone within your company needs to understand the importance of becoming accountable for you to develop a workplace that upholds the same.
 Here are some tips on how you can instill workplace accountability.

-1. Define responsibilities of every employee
+1. Define the Responsibilities of every employee

 You should also set realistic expectations for the tasks you delegate to every employee.